Find out about local customs and the documents you need to have when driving on holiday

 Child safety and alcohol limits

-Different countries have their own rules on how to ensure children travel safely – check the AA’s guide to see what individual country requirements are.
+Different countries have their own rules on how to ensure children travel safely – so be sure to check what individual country requirements are.

 Alcohol rules tend to be stricter abroad than they are here.
 The UK limit for drivers is 80mg of alcohol per 100ml of blood, while it’s often 50mg per 100ml or lower in the EU.